Building a Vegetable Garden

 If you are building a vegetable garden on a hard surface, such as dry clay, an old stony yard or driveway, put down a cushioning organic layer first (as above; bark, leaves or other dried carbon material).

-Here's a guide following natural gardening basics.
-It is only a guide remember, and your circumstances may be such that making a vegetable garden exactly the same would be difficult.
+- Here's a guide following natural gardening basics.
+It is only a guide remember, and your circumstances will be such that making a vegetable garden EXACTLY the same would be pie-in-the-sky.
 You want an easy to build veggie plot, in fact any plot, so don't go blowing a gasket trying to find this and that, or putting this on top of that, just because I said so.

-If you have those really tenacious, weedy dudes such as onion weed, couch or buffalo grass, docks, convolvulus, thistle, bindweed, ivy and other nasties, definitely put down a strong first layer such as well overlapping cardboard or at least 20 plus layers of newspaper.
+- If you have those really tenacious, weedy dudes such as onion weed, couch or buffalo grass, docks, convolvulus, thistle, bindweed, ivy and other nasties, definitely put down a strong first layer such as seriously overlapping cardboard or at least 20 plus layers of newspaper.

 Here's a diagram of the process when starting a vegetable garden the no dig way.